TumbleOwlee/rpizero-cross-compile/README.md

 set(CMAKE_FIND_ROOT_PATH "${CMAKE_SYSROOT}")
 set(CMAKE_TOOLCHAIN_FILE "${CMAKE_CURRENT_SOURCE_DIR}/env/compiler/armv6/x-tools/armv6-rpi-linux-gnueabihf/armv6-rpi-linux-gnueabihf.toolchain.cmake")
 ```

+If you would like to unregister the `qemu-arm-static`, just execute `./exec unregister`.

 In case you apply this setup to your own project with other or additional dependencies, you will have to install them in your sysroot.
 You can run `apt-get install` in your sysroot, using the following command.